talla-ui/talla-ui/llms-overview.md

 }
 ```

-Components can provide a fluent interface to bind to form fields, similar to `UI.TextField` and `UI.Toggle`, using the `FormContext.listen` method.
-The form context value may be calculated from the view's value, or vice versa.
+Components that encapsulate input values may provide a fluent interface to bind to form state fields.

 ```typescript
 export function BoundInput() {